Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Introduction

 \subsection{Contributions and organization of the paper}

 The main contributions of this paper are summarized as follows: \begin{itemize} \item \textit{Unified framework and solvability results}.
-We study linear-quadratic social optimization problems for large-population stochastic systems with common noise, and analyze the finite-horizon social optimization problem, its mean field control limit, and the associated ergodic mean field control problem within a single framework.
-Our model accommodates multiplicative common noise and a general coupling structure that is not covered by existing works.
+We study linear-quadratic social optimization problems for large-population stochastic systems with common noise and analyze the finite-horizon social optimization problem, its mean field control limit, and the associated ergodic mean field control problem within a single framework.
+Our model accommodates multiplicative common noise and a general coupling structure that is not covered by existing work.
 Under a common set of assumptions, we establish solvability for all three control problems; see Proposition \ref{p:solvability_SO_N}, Proposition \ref{p:solvability_MFC_finite_horizon}, and Theorem \ref{t:ergodic_control_problem}.
 In particular, the finite-horizon social optimization and mean field control problems are characterized via coupled Riccati systems, while the ergodic mean field control problem is solved through a Bellman equation on the Wasserstein space and a system of stabilizing algebraic Riccati equations.

 \item \textit{Ergodic analysis under common noise}.
-We introduce appropriate stabilizability conditions for the ergodic mean field control problem with multiplicative common noise and prove a verification theorem via the associated Bellman equation on the Wasserstein space, see Theorem \ref{t:ergodic_control_problem}.
-The analysis relies on moment estimates in Lemma \ref{l:moment_boundedness} and the identification of invariant distribution in Lemma \ref{l:invariant-distribution} for the optimal state process.
+We introduce appropriate stabilizability conditions for the ergodic mean field control problem with multiplicative common noise and prove a verification theorem via the associated Bellman equation on the Wasserstein space; see Theorem \ref{t:ergodic_control_problem}.
+The analysis relies on moment estimates in Lemma \ref{l:moment_boundedness} and the identification of an invariant distribution in Lemma \ref{l:invariant-distribution} for the optimal state process.

 \item \textit{Turnpike properties}.
 We derive quantitative estimates comparing finite-horizon and ergodic mean field control problems and establish a turnpike property in Theorem \ref{t:turnpike_property} showing that, away from the temporal boundaries, the optimal pair of the finite-horizon mean field control problem remains close to its ergodic counterpart.
 To the best of our knowledge, this is the first turnpike result for linear-quadratic mean field control with multiplicative common noise.
-Moreover, a turnpike property in terms of value functions also presented in our work, see Corollary \ref{c:convergence_of_value_function_finte_ergodic}.
+We also establish a turnpike property for the value functions; see Corollary \ref{c:convergence_of_value_function_finite_ergodic}.